MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/change-update-channels.md

 - If you use the ODT, you can package the ODT to deliver the configuration file using your standard approach for deploying and managing software with Configuration Manager.

-- Make sure that the build from the new channel is available to the device through Configuration Manager.
+- Make sure that the build from the new channel is available to the device through the Software Update Point in Configuration Manager.

 - After the Office Automatic Update 2.0 task runs and updates the assigned channel, the new build is installed the next time the Configuration Manager client runs a Software Updates Deployment Evaluation Cycle.

+> [!IMPORTANT]
-As noted above, if you use Configuration Manager to manage updates, moving from a channel with a newer version of Office to a channel with an older version of Office is not supported.
+> If you use Configuration Manger to manage updates, moving from a channel with a newer version of Office to a channel with an older version of Office is not supported.
 For example, you can't use Configuration Manager to move a device from Monthly Channel to Semi-Annual Channel.

 ## Considerations when changing channels